espencer/markdoc/doc/ref/configuration.md

 ### Custom templates

-A *optional* list of custom templates.
+A *optional* list of custom templates used for override the default one.

 Each item of the list defines:

 `regexps`
 :   A list of regexp to match files.